 Set your capture file type to RAW.
 It’s better than JPEG because it has more data to use when editing images.

 The lens focal length will be your call.
 It depends what and where your shooting.
 Remember if you’re using a telephoto lens and you zoom in too much, then you might come end up with a shallow depth of field.
 For landscapes start with a short focal length.

 It’s up to you if you want to set the camera and lens focus method to auto or manual.
 I prefer autofocus because it saves me time and most cameras are fairly good at autofocus.

 If you’re using a tripod, set the ISO to 100 for the least amount of noise in your images.
 If you’re not using a tripod, then you may have to increase the ISO to reduce camera shake.
 You’ll also be able to reduce the noise in post-processing.

 Set your camera to aperture priority and choose an aperture size.

 When I’m photographing landscapes I usually start with an aperture anywhere between f/8 to f/14.
-It depends on how much light there, if I’m using a tripod, and how my image comes out on the display screen.
-I often use different aperture size for the same scene so I can compare then in post after.
+It depends on how much light there is, if I’m using a tripod, and how my image comes out on the display screen.
+I often use different aperture sizes for the same scene so I can compare them in post after.